OpenGPTX/docs/notebooks/applications/spark/README.md

     effect: "NoSchedule"
 ```
 That adds a so called `toleration` to tolerate a `tained` node.
 Unfortunately Spark does not support it without a template style at the moment.

+## Magic Committer (for Spark on S3)

+It is highly recommended to enable the Magic Committer in your SparkSessions when writing with Spark on S3 because it speeds up writing by up to x10!
+The manual can be found [here](https://github.com/KubeSoup/docs/blob/main/notebooks/applications/spark/Magic-Committer-Spark-S3.md).

 ## SparkHistoryServer